DolibarrLabs/dolibase/README.md

 - `js` folder is for your javascript files.
 - `myfirstpage.php` is considered as your first module page in the example above.
 - `config.php` is the configuration file used by dolibase, it contains the main configuration for your module @see [config.default.php](https://github.com/AXeL-dev/dolibase/blob/master/test/config.default.php).
 - `autoload.php` is responsible of loading the module configuration, dolibarr environment & dolibase requirements.
-You can even add any php file you want it to be always loaded @see [autoload.default.php](https://github.com/AXeL-dev/dolibase/blob/master/test/autoload.default.php).
+You can even add any php file you want to be auto-loaded @see [autoload.default.php](https://github.com/AXeL-dev/dolibase/blob/master/test/autoload.default.php).

 ## Installation